Services

 Every Writer Needs An Editor

-Beta groups are great, and AI can be useful for finding grammar errors and fixing wordiness, but so far, nothing has been invented to replace editors.
+Beta groups are great, and AI can be useful for finding grammar errors and eliminating wordiness, but so far, nothing has been invented to replace human editors.
 Editors are a special breed.
-They write well and read widely.
-They also have an ear for the rhythms of language.
-They can solve problems that elude everyone else, even the writer.
-Most importantly, editors help connect writers to their readers.
+They write well, read widely, and are sensitive to nuances that undercut or distort meanings.
+Editors also have an ear for the rhythms of language and can smooth out rough edges and tighten sprawling sentences.
+Most importantly, editors help writers connect with their readers.

-So now that I’ve reminded you why you’re here, please take a look at Seattle Editing’s services.
-Ranging from coaching (or consulting) to proofreading, they’re designed to fit every budget and almost every writing task.
+So now that I’ve reminded you why you need an editor, please take a look at Seattle Editing’s services.
+Ranging from coaching (or consulting) to proofreading, they fit every budget and editing need a writer might have.
 You’ll likely find exactly what you need in the list below.
 If not, we’ll custom-tailor the edit to your specific needs.

 Coaching

-My coaching services, offered at a reasonable cost, provide invaluable support for writers who need help planning and developing their first draft.
+My coaching services, offered at a reasonable hourly rate, provide invaluable support for writers who need help planning and developing their first draft.
 When you sign up for coaching, I’ll craft a plan tailored to your specific needs, ensuring it aligns with your goals.

 Manuscript Assessment for Fiction and Nonfiction

-The manuscript assessment is a comprehensive process designed to give clients a clear understanding of their manuscript's potential.
-When I assess a work of fiction, I examine theme, genre, plot structure, subplots, pacing, settings, character development, dialogue, narrative style, voice, point of view, diction, and style.
+The manuscript assessment is a comprehensive process designed to give clients a clear understanding of their manuscript’s potential.
+For a work of fiction, I look at theme, genre/readers, plot structure, subplots, pacing, settings, character development, dialogue, narrative style, voice, point of view, diction, and style.

-The criteria for nonfiction include thesis, genre/readers, development, organization, logical flow, clarity, voice, style, diction, and pacing.
-After reading your manuscript twice, taking notes as I go, I write a detailed letter that assesses the manuscript’s strengths and weaknesses and includes specific suggestions (including examples) for revision.
+When I assess nonfiction, I examine genre/readers, thesis, structure, development, organization/ logical flow, clarity, voice, style, diction, and pacing.
+After reading your manuscript twice, taking notes as I go, I write a detailed letter that assesses the manuscript’s strengths and weaknesses and includes specific suggestions for revision.

 Developmental editing assesses the entire manuscript and includes two hours of coaching, plus a detailed critique letter.
 The critique letter for a developmental edit is much longer and more in-depth than the one for the manuscript assessment.